PandABlocks/PandABlocks-server/docs/fields.rst

                         captured.
         =============== ========================================================

-    ``DATA_DELAY``
-        This is a fine delay in clock ticks (between 0 and 31) which is applied to the raw position data before being processed for capture.
-This is useful for compensating for internal delays.

     The following attributes support formatting of the field when reading it: the current value is returned subject to the formatting rules described below.